sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacyoptions.png' | prepend: site.baseurl }}" alt="Privacy settings in your map" /></p>

 - **Public**
-  When selected, this setting means that your map will be publicly available, and will be displayed in your [CartoDB Public Profile](http://blog.cartodb.com/post/82193209466/interesting-cartodb-profiles).
+  When selected, this setting means that your map will be publicly available and will be displayed in your [CartoDB Public Profile](http://blog.cartodb.com/post/82193209466/interesting-cartodb-profiles).

-- **Only people with a link**
+- **Only People with the Link**
   With this setting, only users who have the map URL will be able to find your map.
 These maps will not appear in your CartoDB Public Profile.

-- **Password protected**
+- **Password Protected**
   These maps require a password entry from anyone visiting the map URL before they are able to view the map.
 These maps will not appear in your CartoDB Public Profile.

 - **Private**
-  You alone are able to view your map and it will not appear on your public profile.
+  You alone are able to view your map and it will not appear on your CartoDB Public Profile.

-### Map metadata
+### Map Metadata

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/vizheader.png' | prepend: site.baseurl }}" alt="Map Metadata" /></p>

 For each map you may edit the name, add a description, data sources, license, and tags to keep them organized and discoverable.
-You will find the "Edit metadata" option under the map title.
+You will find the "Edit Metadata" option under the map title.

 You can use the description section to clarify the content and purpose of your map.
 Use tags to unite projects or themes.
 You can also add license information as needed.

 ###Toolbars

-The tool bar is located at the top of the map editor, directly beneath your visualization name and metadata visualization option.
+The toolbar is located at the top of the map editor, directly beneath your visualization name and metadata visualization option.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/toolbar.png" alt="The toolbar" /></p>

-From this tool bar, you can accomplish a variety of visualization tasks such as add title, text, image overlays, configure your default views in the browser and for portable devices, and export static images of your map.
+From this toolbar, you can accomplish a variety of visualization tasks such as add title, text, image overlays, configure your default views in the browser and for portable devices, and export static images of your map.

 #### Add Element